Snaacky/theindex/README.md

 | ------------------------------ | ------------------------------------------------------------------------ | -------------- |
 | `ME_CONFIG_BASICAUTH_USERNAME` | [mongo-express](https://github.com/mongo-express/mongo-express) username | "admin"        |
 | `ME_CONFIG_BASICAUTH_PASSWORD` | [mongo-express](https://github.com/mongo-express/mongo-express) password | "SUPER_SECRET" |

+If you want to verify how the docker-compose file fills the envs in, use `docker-compose config`

 ## Getting started to code